sct/overseerr/docs/support/faq.md

 1. Verify that you are using one of the agents mentioned above.
 2. Refresh the metadata for just that item.
 3. Run a full scan in Overseerr to see if that item is now matched properly.
 4. If the item is now seen by Overseerr then repeat step 2 for each missing item.
 If you have a large amount of items missing then a full metadata refresh is recommended for that library.
-Run a full scan on Overseerr after refreshing all unmached items.
+5. Run a full scan on Overseerr after refreshing all unmatched items.

 Perform these steps to verify the media item has a guid Overseerr can match.